Protect School Property from Spring Storms

 Shore Up Your Emergency Operations Plan (EOP)

-Your EOP should include severe-weather annex that documents your preparation and response strategies.
+Your state-mandated EOP should include a severe-weather annex that documents your preparation and response strategies.
 Develop protective measures for every campus and auxiliary building, including administration, maintenance, and transportation.

 Maintain Roofs